Identifies the central coordinates of a circle with a fixed radius that maximizes the coverage of demand points.

 df

-positive integer value greater or equal to 1 (default is 1).
+Positive integer greater or equal to 1 (default is 1).
+Specifies how many highest concentration circles are returned.
+If

-numeric.
-Radius of the circle in meters (default is 200).
+Numeric.
+Radius of the circle in meters (default = 200).

 - cell_size

-numeric.
-Precision of grid in meters (default is 1).
+Numeric.
+Precision of the search grid in meters (default is 1).
+Determines the spacing of sub-points within each raster cell.
+For example, with

 df